-- Work hard; rack up accomplishments; ask for a raise. - Earn a second income with a side gig or freelance work. - 🗸 Save cash gifts from relatives. - Start a budget.
-Use budgeting apps to stay on-track with your financial goals. - Save on gas and parking by walking, cycling or taking public transit. - Put your gym membership on hold and exercise outdoors during warmer months.
+- Work hard; rack up accomplishments; ask for a raise - ✓ Earn a second income with a side gig or freelance work. - Save cash gifts from relatives. - Start a budget.
+Use budgeting apps to stay on-track with your financial goals. - Save on gas and parking by walking, cycling or taking public transit. - ✓ Put your gym membership on hold and exercise outdoors during warmer months.
 Cut your cable or satellite TV. - Negotiate discounts with your insurance providers. - Ask your mobile provider for a better deal.
-Ditch that landline. - Cancel your cell phone and use VoIP (Voice over Internet Protocol) for free long distance. - V Pack your lunch. - 🗹 Drink office coffee, not coffee shop coffee. - 🗸 Eat at home more often.
+Ditch that landline. - Look into less expensive ways to communicate such as free online services or cell phone plans with lower costs. - Pack your lunch. - Save daily by making your own coffee to go or drink coffee provided at the office. - √ Eat at home more often.